SoneThaya/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+  .forEach() Doesn’t return anything.
+It mutates the array it is called on.
+.map() does not mutate the original array.
+It creates a new array of the same size as the original.

 2. What is the difference between a function and a method?

+  A function is not associated with an object.
+A method is a function when an object is associated with it.
+For example Obj.myFunc()

 3. What is closure?

+  Closures are used to enable data privacy.
+Enclosed variables are only in scope within the containing function.
+Can’t get data from an outside scope.

 4. Describe the four rules of the 'this' keyword.

+  When a function is contained in the global scope, the value of this inside of that function will be the window object.

+	Implicit binding, When a function is called by a preceding dot, the object before that dot is this.

+	New binding when a constructor function is used, this refers to the instance of the object that is created.
+New keyword.

+	Explicit binding, when using call or apply method, this is explicitly defined, it is the object that is passed in as the argument.

 5. Why do we need super() in an extended class?

+  By calling the super() method in the constructor method, the parent’s constructor method is called and gets access to the parent’s properties and methods.

 ## Project Set up